From Large Language Model Predicates to Logic Tensor Networks: Neurosymbolic Offer Validation in Regulated Procurement: Problem Definition and Data

 Through manual pre-review of original offers submitted in the context of procurement and internal procurement guidelines, we identify a set of $K$ domain-specific predicates that meaningfully characterise whether a document can be considered as an offer.
 In this context, $K = 8$ predicates were identified.
 First, we model a vector of these domain-specific predicates for each document $d$:

 each of which describes a part of the central content-related properties of an offer.
-Each predicate $p_k(d)$ represents the degree to which a semantically clearly defined property is fulfilled and is later interpreted as a real truth value in $[0,1]$ – the value $0$ corresponds to ‘does not apply’, values close to $1$ correspond to ‘clearly applies’.
-We use the following predicates: \begin{itemize} \item \textbf{OFFER TITLE}: The document has a title or terms that clearly identify it as an offer. \item \textbf{OFFER NUMBER}: There is an offer number, a reference or at least a similarly interpretable identifier. \item \textbf{OFFER VALIDITY}: There is explicit information about the extent and duration of the potential offer's validity. \item \textbf{RESERVATION CLAUSES}: Legal reservations or restrictions are formulated in the document. \item \textbf{TERMS OF PAYMENT}: Terms of payment or general payment information are broken down, such as potential discounts, cash discounts, etc. \item \textbf{TERMS OF DELIVERY}: Information is available on when, for example, a delivery can be made or to what extent preconditions must be met. \item \textbf{SALES CONTACT}: The offer creator explicitly refers to a contact person who serves as the point of contact for this specific potential offer. \item \textbf{NOT AN OFFER}: There is an indication that this is not an offer (e.g. invoice in the title). \end{itemize}
+Each predicate $p_k(d)$ represents the degree to which a semantically clearly defined property is fulfilled and is later interpreted as a real truth value in $[0,1]$: The value $0$ corresponds to ‘does not apply’, values close to $1$ correspond to ‘clearly applies’.
+We use the following predicates: \opt{long}{ \begin{itemize} \item \textbf{OFFER TITLE}: The document has a title or terms that clearly identify it as an offer. \item \textbf{OFFER NUMBER}: There is an offer number, a reference or at least a similarly interpretable identifier. \item \textbf{OFFER VALIDITY}: There is explicit information about the extent and duration of the potential offer's validity. \item \textbf{RESERVATION CLAUSES}: Legal reservations or restrictions are formulated in the document. \item \textbf{TERMS OF PAYMENT}: Terms of payment or general payment information are present, such as potential discounts, cash discounts, etc. \item \textbf{TERMS OF DELIVERY}: Information is available on e.g. when a delivery can be made or to what extent preconditions must be met. \item \textbf{SALES CONTACT}: The offer creator explicitly refers to a contact person who serves as the point of contact for this specific potential offer. \item \textbf{NOT AN OFFER}: There is an indication that this is not an offer (but e.g. an invoice). \end{itemize} } \opt{short}{